 Getting to Taipei from Taoyuan International Airport

 - Available 24 hours.
 Taxis cost roughly TWD 1,000 to 1200 from the airport to the city center.
 Alternatively, you can book here for private car transfers at around 15 to 20% cheaper than taxis.
+If there are 3 to 4 persons in your group, this option is recommended over public transport or the MRT.

 - You can also take one of several airport buses that stop in Taipei’s main station.
 In case you’re arriving in Taipei past midnight and don’t wish to spend on taxis, take the #1819 Kuo Kuang bus.
 It costs TWD 125.